rust-lang/rfcs/text/0000-move-pointer.md

 [alternatives]: #alternatives

 - Previous discussions have used `&own` as the pointer type
+ - This name is far closer to the actual nature of the pointer.
- - Since `own` is not a reserved word, such a change would be breaking.
+ - But, since `own` is not a reserved word, such a change would be breaking.

 # Unresolved questions
 [unresolved]: #unresolved-questions